Cuprate/cuprate/database/README.md

 | `data.redb` | Main data file

 TODO: document DB on remote filesystem (does redb allow this?)

+## `redb-memory`
+This backend is 100% the same as `redb`, although, it uses `redb::backend::InMemoryBackend` which is a key-value store that completely resides in memory instead of a file.

+All other details about this should be the same as the normal `redb` backend.

 ## `sanakirja`
 [`sanakirja`](https://docs.rs/sanakirja) was a candidate as a backend, however there were problems with maximum value sizes.